Turner Capital has developed a proprietary market-directional investment process based on the following:

-Based on the condition of the market, as mathematically determined by trend, an investment bias of bullish, neutral or bearish is used to make buy, sell or hold decisions.
+Based on the condition of the market, as mathematically determined by the trend, an investment bias of bullish, neutral, or bearish is used to make buy, sell or hold decisions.

-The Market-Bias Chart (upper right) shows how the Market-Directional Model has performed over time.
+The Market-Bias Chart (above) shows how the Market-Directional Model has performed over time.